Back to blog

 • Applying Google Analytics data promotes digital marketing and marketing communication, thus improving the marketing outcomes.

-Therefore, the STP marketing model provides a useful conceptual tool for an organization to apply strategies including product positioning strategy, market segmentation, market targeting, audience segmentation, and positioning for an audience-centered approach.
-It provides clear guidance on how personalization can be implemented in marketing communication and digital marketing.
-Hence, through the application of segmentation, targeting, and positioning in the marketing mix, the customer segmentation strategies can be improved, and better marketing outcomes achieved by these businesses.
+The STP marketing model provides a useful conceptual tool for organizations to apply strategies including product positioning, market segmentation, market targeting, audience segmentation, and audience-centered positioning.
+It guides how personalization can be implemented in marketing communication and digital marketing.
+Applying segmentation, targeting, and positioning in the marketing mix improves customer segmentation strategies and achieves better marketing outcomes for businesses.